-At first when John and Donyo drove to San Francisco for meetings, Donyo would sit cross-legged in the back seat of our Yukon.
-“Uh, you better put on your seatbelt,” John would say.
+At first when Donyo drove to San Francisco for meetings, Donyo would sit cross-legged in the back seat of my Yukon.
+“Uh, you better put on your seatbelt,” I would say.
 Now he rides shotgun.
-He calls John constantly, even from Nepal.
+He calls constantly, even from Nepal.
 He unexpectedly went there to shop for auspicious decorations for HH’s stage, where the monks will chant and bow and prostrate.
 Though the Dalai Lama has said that he wants to minimize personal ceremony and to greet him from the heart—the event is in the details.

 The TV and phone must be removed from His Holiness’s hotel room.
 The bed needs more fluffing.
 Donyo hates the carpet.
 HH prefers Tibetan bread for breakfast, which the Tibetan community will deliver.
 The email requests overwhelm us.
 Curiously, many people are trying to bargain down the ticket price from the $100 per person—some feel that if they’ve already met the Dalai Lama they should be let in free.
 A self-proclaimed Native American Chief wants a photo of himself with the Dalai Lama to balance out the energy of the photo he has with George Bush.